Erudika/scoold/README.md

 Then sideload (upload) the `Scoold.zip` app package in the [Teams Developer Portal](https://dev.teams.microsoft.com).
 The app package can be downloaded from the Administration page after your bot has been created.
 Also set `para.ms_app_id` and `para.ms_secret` as you normally would for an OAuth2 authentication with Microsoft.

+**Note:** Clicking the "Ask on Scoold" message extension button will also save the full message thread on Scoold.
+The action will create a new question from the first message of the thread and save each reply as an answer on Scoold.

 ### [Getting started guide for Scoold + Teams](https://scoold.com/teams.html).